yehia67/documentation/client-libraries/0.1/account-module/introduction/overview.md

 # Account module overview

-**The account module is a stateful package that simplifies IOTA payments without you having to worry about withdrawing from spent addresses or promoting and reattaching pending transactions.**
+**The account module is a stateful package that simplifies IOTA payments without the worry of withdrawing from spent addresses or the need to promote and reattach pending transactions.**

 ## How the account module works